 - scalability: opting for easily adapting solutions to the evolving needs of the company and the industry.

 This is a very promising initiative for the future!
 With the continuous development of new technologies and costs’ reduction, virtual reality is becoming an increasingly widespread.
 Along with accessible tool for training and risk management on construction sites.
 In addition, the integration of technologies such as artificial intelligence and the Internet of Thing (IoT) could further improve the effectiveness.
 As well as the personalization of virtual reality training experiences.

 Use of virtual reality in construction training: the example of the CNR of Pisa

-Below I present a case study that highlights the usefulness of training through immersive virtual reality.
+Here’s a case study that demonstrates the value of immersive virtual reality in training scenarios.